Vectorize grepl

 ‘Details’.

-a matrix with as many rows as length(x)
+a matrix with as many rows as length(x) and as many columns

-containing TRUE or FALSE.
+as length(pattern) containing TRUE or FALSE.
 Each column is the result

-of call to grepl
+of call to grepl.

-This function works the same way as grepl
+This function works the same way as grepl but with a

 vectorize pattern.
-This means that if the argument pattern
+This means that if the argument pattern has a

 length >= 2 then the output will be calculated iteratively by pattern.
 So